-One ground rule as a reader you need to know is this, No one can just become a data scientist without crossing path from regression corridor.
-Regression algorithms need to be mastered first not just glance through or learn basics of it.
+One ground rule as a reader you need to know is this, No one can just become a data scientist without crossing the path from the regression corridor.
+Regression algorithms need to be mastered first not just glance through or learn the basics of it.
 No one can solve real business problems without persistent effort to master regression.

 As per Wikipedia – In statistical modelling, regression analysis is a set of statistical processes for estimating the relationships among variables.
 It includes many techniques for modelling and analysing several variables when the focus is on the relationship between a dependent variable and one or more independent variables.

 In short, we can say this “Regression is a parametric technique which uses a statistical process to draw out the values of predictive variables (Unknown value) with given inputs of independent variables (known value) sets.”
-Because of its parametric in nature, the output can either astonishing or disastrous.
+Because of its parametric nature, the output can be either astonishing or disastrous.
 Accuracy gets improved over time with some tweaks though.

 Regression is like a futurist who looks into current times (variables) and applies some calculation methods to drive predictions.
 It’s amazing to know how the typical value of the dependent variable changes when any one of the independent variables is varied, while the other independent variables are held fixed.
 This technique is used in